Creating a safe environment at California University of Pennsylvania is everyone's business.

 Complaints may be filed against the Respondent by contacting the Title IX Coordinator, Dr. John Burnett, Office of Human Resources, 724-938-5425, 408 Dixon Hall, firstname.lastname@example.org or an Assistant Title IX Coordinator as identified in the Gender-Based/Sexual Misconduct (Title IX) Policy (see page 2).
 Title IX prohibits discrimination (including sexual violence) based on sex in the University's education programs and activities.
 If desired, the End V Center Advocate can accompany you.

-The Special Assistant for EEEO and Title IX Coordinator in the Office of Human Resources can provide information about national organizations that address a variety of diversity and civil rights issues.
+The Director of Equal Opportunity, Compliance and Title IX Coordination in the Office of Human Resources can provide information about national organizations that address a variety of diversity and civil rights issues.
 Please contact us at 724-938-5425 for a referral on a specific topic or to request a comprehensive list of civil rights resources.